CPenglab/SpaMM-Net/README.md

 - Dynamic keys 'scale1', 'scale2', ..., up to the number you specified in the 'scale' parameter.

 #### 3. clustering
-Then you can cluster using the fused features.
+Then you can perform the clustering with the fused features.
 ```
 feat = output["feat"].cpu().detach().numpy()
 adata_feat = sc.AnnData(X = feat)